 I send a seasonal newsletter directly to members of my friends club but want to let my blog readers have the chance to enjoy it too.
-So here’s a few of the great things happening in London over the winter.
+So here are a few of the great things happening in London over the winter.

 IT’S YOUR LONDON NEWSLETTER FOR WINTER 2017

 Here’s your winter 2017 newsletter giving you a taster of the exciting events coming up in the next 3 months in our capital.
 If you want to hear more about anything listed, or any other things you may have heard about, do send me an email (email@example.com) and I’ll get right back to you.

 I’m also on Twitter at @itsyourlondon so do join my 4,080 followers for all the latest news!

 JANUARY One popular tradition following the festive season is the January sales which offer massive bargains at all stores from the small to the very grand, from a local shop to Harrods.
 Watch out for Burns Night on 25th when you’ll find Scottish traditions breaking out all over London so why not try some haggis this year!
 This year the Chinese New Year falls in January, it’s a big event in London and in 2017 we will welcome in the year of the Rooster.